thycotic/privman-docs/tasks/scheduled/email-reports.md

 1. Click __Edit__.
 1. Go to the Paramters tab.

-   >**Note:** For cloud environments the SMTP server settings are pulled for an existing configuration and can't be edited via the parameters tab.

    ![Parameters tab](images/send/email-2.png)
+   >**Note:** From cloud environments the SMTP server settings are pulled for an existing configuration and can't be edited via the parameters tab.

 1. In the __Report to Run__ field enter/search for the report you wish to send.
 1. In the __From Address__ field enter the sender information you wish to be provided.
 1. In the __To Address__ field specify the recipient(s) (this can be a comma-separated list of addresses).